Rías Baixas: The Ultimate Guide to the Birthplace of Albariño

 Xabre, the decomposed granite soil typical of the Rías Baixas.

-As the rock breaks down, it forms a sandy-textured soil that usually extends to a depth of about 20 cm, and sits on top of more granite.
+As the granite breaks down, it forms a sandy-textured soil that usually extends to a depth of about 20 cm and sits on top of more granite.
 The decomposed structure of the rock allows vines’ roots to creep into its cracks, reaching depths of a few meters.
-The sandy, loose textures of the well-draining soil allow vines to develop in a region where otherwise they might not, since the amount of rainfall Galicia receives would make viticulture difficult in more compact soils.
+The sandy, loose textures of the well-draining soil are key for vines to thrive here since the amount of rainfall Rías Baixas receives would make viticulture difficult in more compact soils.

-It’s not all granite, though.
-Soils around the rivers tend to have more gravel, sand and clay.
-Ribeira do Ulla has sedimentary rocks like schists, and in O Rosal and Condado de Tea, alluvial deposits that make up the banks of the Miño are the most common.
+Don’t take it all for granite, though.
+Soils around the rivers tend to have more gravel, sand, and clay.
+Ribeira do Ulla has sedimentary rocks like schist, and in O Rosal and Condado do Tea, alluvial deposits from the Miño and other minor rivers are most common.
 That said, the difference in geological materials doesn’t make for huge differences in the soils.
 All of them are acidic, nutrient-poor soils with sandy textures.
-For an in-depth look at the bedrock of the Rías Baixas, check out the terroir map made by Ted Vance and Iván Rodriguez over at The Source Imports.

 Rías Baixas: The Wines